How to Clean Mouse Droppings from Carpet

 Step 7: Steam Clean Carpet [Optional]

 To ensure bacteria or viruses don’t linger, use a steam cleaner to disinfect the carpet.
 Most options have an onboard heater that will heat water to disinfect the surface.
-Opt for a steam cleaner with a nozzle and pad that’s suitable for this type of surface.
+Opt for a steam cleaner with a nozzle and pad suitable for this surface type.

 Additional Cleaning Tips

-In addition to cleaning mouse droppings, you will want to make sure all your surfaces are clean after a mouse infestation.
+In addition to cleaning mouse droppings, you must ensure all your surfaces are clean after a mouse infestation.

-To make sure your surfaces are spotless, wipe, or mop the hard surfaces in your home with a disinfecting cleaner.
+To ensure your surfaces are spotless, wipe or mop the hard surfaces in your home with a disinfecting cleaner.

 Any surfaces where you prepare food and all pots, pans, cutlery, and utensils should be cleaned with hot water and an antibacterial dishwashing liquid.

-You should also use a kitchen surface spray cleaner to clean food cupboards and kitchen drawers.
+Using a kitchen surface spray cleaner to clean food cupboards and drawers would be best.

 Tips for Preventing Mouse Infestation.